Civil Society at the CSP

 How do you apply to have a representative from your civil society organization attend the CSP?

 The OPCW CSP General Committee has developed an online registration portal to streamline the application and review process.
 As of 2021, the OPCW is using Indico as its event registration platform.
 The OPCW’s General Committee is responsible for reviewing applications and deciding which NGOs are approved.
-Registration is not yet open for CSP-27, which is currently scheduled for 28 November – 2 December 2022.
-For the most up-to-date information about application requirements, please visit the OPCW’s web page for CSP-27 here.
+Registration is now closed for CSP-27, which is currently scheduled for 28 November – 2 December 2022.
+For the most up-to-date information about the Conference, please visit the OPCW’s web page for CSP-27 here.

 The deadline to submit an application is typically in August, and the application review process takes 1-2 months.
 Be aware of any additional deadlines for visas and other travel documentation required by the Netherlands and your home country.

 What role does an approved civil society organization play at the CSP?